-Beyond the Pill promotes access and equity in women’s contraceptive health care.
-We build the research foundation to transform clinical care and women’s lives worldwide.
+Beyond the Pill promotes access and equity in contraceptive health care.
+We build the research foundation to transform clinical care and patients’s lives worldwide.

-The Beyond the Pill program partners with health care providers, researchers and educators to improve access to effective contraception and reproductive health care.
-We are an interdisciplinary team of researchers, clinicians, and educators that contribute to science, policy and clinical practice change in the US and globally through research, training and education.
+The Beyond the Pill program partners with health care providers, researchers, and educators to improve access to contraception and reproductive health care.
+We are an interdisciplinary team of researchers, clinicians, and educators that contribute to science, policy, and clinical practice change in the US and globally through research, training, and education.
 We are science-driven and continuously innovating to improve contraceptive care and reproductive health.

 Beyond the Pill is a program of the Bixby Center for Global Reproductive Health at the University of California, San Francisco.
 UCSF is the nation’s leading university exclusively focused on health.
 Celebrating more than 150 years since its founding as a medical college, UCSF is dedicated to transforming health worldwide through advanced biomedical research, graduate-level education in health professions, and excellence in patient care.

 Our research program aims to improve contraceptive care in the US and globally through changes in access, care, and policy.
 We study underserved populations, including adolescents and people in low-resource settings, with the goal of reducing health disparities and improving reproductive autonomy.

 - Improving access to contraception and care.

 - Understanding contraceptive decision-making, use, and pregnancy outcomes.

 - Promoting access to contraception, safe abortion, and new technologies globally.